panoply/syncify/readme.md

 }
 ```

+### Options

+Below you will find the complete configuration guidelines and option references.

 # CLI Usage

 Syncify ships with a powerful command line interface that supports prompt execution.
 If you have installed Syncify globally, you can call `syncify` from any project but you should avoid this and instead install the module as a development dependency on a per-project basis.
 If you are using a package manager like [pnpm](https://pnpm.js.org/en/cli/install) you can simply call `pnpm syncify` but if you are using npm or yarn then you may need to create reference script in your `package.json` file, for example: